-Below are some of the cool projects for which Dave was lucky enough to play the role of lead or key contributor.
+Below are some of the cool projects to which I was lucky enough to be a key contributor.

 Mobile AR apps

 We created a set of mobile apps and games that demonstrate new augmented reality interactions.

 3D UI lets you feel manipulation gestures as you navigate a three dimensional user interface in AR.